carlluck/rsqsim-analysis/2018_param_sweep/Dc2e4/README.md

 ![Time Series](resources/moment_variability_time_series.png)

 We then compute Welch's power spectral density estimate on the entire time series.
-Results are plotted below, with a Poisson randomization of the catalog also plotted in gray as a control.
-Significant deviations above the Poisson model indicate synchronization at that period.
+Results are plotted below, with a Poisson randomization of the catalog also plotted in a gray line, and the 95% confidence bounds from 200 realizations as a light gray shaded area.
+Significant deviations outside the Poisson confidence intervals indicate synchronous behaviour.

 ![Welch PSD](resources/moment_variability_welch.png)